Dahua Camera

 - Finally you need to identify a "RTSP path" for your camera.
 Search for RTSP stream in your camera documentation.

-Once you’ve added the the settings to your camera’s configuration, you’re ready to start using your Dahua IP camera with Camcloud!
+Once you’ve added these settings to your camera’s configuration, you’re ready to start using your Dahua camera with Camcloud!